tallus/monomatapa/monomotapa/src/resume.md

 - Created open source Python module for interacting with CiviCRM REST API.

 **November 2010&ndash;December 2013: Technical Support Specialist/Coordinator, Free Geek**
 Free Geek is a non-profit that donates 1000 Ubuntu  machines a year to non-profits and others with free tech support.

-- Managed tech support department providing hardware and software support and
+- Managed tech support department providing hardware and software support.
-- provided third line support (Ubuntu Linux).
+- Provided third line support (Ubuntu Linux).
 - Created a suite of tools for automating tech support tasks including a tool for automatic backup and system and data replication across different hardware.
-- (Bash/shell).
+(Bash/shell).
-- Wrote a Python library to interact with ticket system api for data reporting
+- Wrote a Python library to interact with ticket system api for data reporting purposes.
-- purposes.
 - Developed data recovery process.
-- Implemented use of electronic ticket system.
+- Implemented use of electronic ticket system, replacing paper system.
 - Developed and documented tech support procedures.
 - Linux system administration (Ubuntu and Debian GNU/Linux.
 Apache, MySQL, RT, Postfix).
 - Joint manager of organization.

 ** April 2010&ndash;November 2010: Tutor, SUN project Ron Russell Middle School** Worked as part time tutor at an after school project teaching IT related courses (e.g. web design).

-February 2009&ndash;May 2010: Relocated to the USA Worked as a volunteer (due to contractual obligations and visa status) in a number of roles including IT consultant and teacher.
+*February 2009&ndash;May 2010: Relocated to the USA.
+Worked as a volunteer (due to contractual obligations and visa status) in a number of roles including IT consultant and teacher.*

 ** Sept 2005&ndash;January 2009: Systems Administrator, Red Snapper Ltd. **
 Full service web development agency.